mahikamaini/single_image_ped_detect/README.md

 N/A
 ### What I Accomplished
 When I tried to run the sample ADC button code that Ben had provided, there were several compilation issues due to this function being out of date.
 I replaced this with the iot_button component from the BSP (Board Support Package), adding functionality for the MENU (take a picture) and PLAY (end capture mode) buttons.
 After, I added code to initialize the camera and the LCD screen (to show real-time camera footage), as well as saving the images to the SD card when the MENU button was pressed.
 However, when I tried running this, I ran into several compilation errors related to the bitmap drawing function - either from function naming or by missing function arguments.
 My next step is to resolve this issue and get to testing the program functionality.

+## Tuesday, July 22, 2025
+### Task
+Resolve remaining bitmap compilation issues and test code.
+### Notes
+N/A
+### What I Accomplished
+I tried to incorporate the LVGL graphics library to display a live camera feed on the ESP32's LCD screen, but it turned out that LVGL didn't need to be added as a dependency as it worked "behind the scenes" with the BSP package.
+I added the BSP component explicitly in main/CMakeLists and relied on a documentation page to implement LCD display with my project - no LVGL required.
+After running into some version conflict issues with the BSP component, I realized I needed to remove the "no graphics" version from my dependencies.
+I managed to compile the program with no errors; however, when I tried pressing the MENU button to take a picture, I got errors that there was "no peripheral connected" and "failed to get frame".
+Additionally, the LCD screen wasn't showing the camera feed, either.
+The issue lies within my capture() function, so I will look at this to debug.